Investing term

 How quickly and cheaply you can turn an investment into spendable cash.

 Liquidity is how quickly and cheaply you can turn an investment into spendable cash without moving its price.
-Cash and big-company stocks are highly liquid; property, tiny stocks, and many alternatives are not.
-Liquidity matters most in a crisis, when illiquid assets can only be sold fast at a steep discount — which is why your emergency money must stay liquid.
+Cash is perfectly liquid; big-company stocks and major ETFs are highly liquid, selling in seconds at the quoted price.
+Property, tiny stocks, and many alternatives are illiquid — selling them fast means accepting a steep discount.

 For example